savagerunderscorelex/musicislife/logs.md

 Also added footer, and added first ayowitty song

 9:38 PM Continued working on standardizing certain styles, added ayowitty artist photo, connected the 1st song to the 1st vinyl of the ayowitty page

+## 10/28

+7:49 PM I did a lot within the past 50 or so minutes

+I added the second song for the ayowitty page, and continued working on standardizing styles.
+I also did the code for the second vinyl, added the background, changed some of the coloring for the page, and adjusted some classes/ids.